aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 -   FireLens then collects the JSON log file and processes/parses the  log files as per Fluent Bit configuration files.

--   After log transformation by Fluent Bit containers, the logs are finally sent to AWS CloudWatch as the final destination.
+-   After log transformation by Fluent Bit containers, the aggregated logs are sent to AWS CloudWatch as the final destination.

-### Clone the project repository
+1. Clone the project repository

 Git clone this repository to your deployment environment:
 ```bash